 - Over the beef, pour in ketchup, tomato paste and dijon mustard.
 Do not stir.

 - Place the lid on the pressure cooker and set the valve to sealing.
 Set on manual "Pressure Cook" for 5 minutes.

 - Once cooking is complete, allow the pressure cooker to naturally release pressure for 5 minutes, then carefully open the valve to release any remaining pressure.
 Remove the lid.
+Adjust salt and pepper to taste.
 Stir and serve.

 - Optional: If the sauce is too thin, you can set your pressure cooker back to "Saute" and cook, stirring frequently, until the sauce has thickened.

 Sloppy Joe filling is very versatile.
 You can serve the traditional way, on hamburger buns, but you can also spoon it over baked potatoes or even baked sweet potatoes.
 It is also great over rice or noodles.
 Another fun twist is to mix with cooked pasta and top with shredded cheese for a Sloppy Joe casserole.